rlaffers/eslint-plugin-xstate/docs/rules/no-infinite-loop.md

 })

 // ❌ No guard, no target.
 Even though it updates the context,
-// it is the first transition in sequence, so it is being taken ad infinitum. createMachine({
+// it is the first transition in sequence, so it will be taken ad infinitum. createMachine({
   states: {
     deciding: {